mattneary/Tarpits-Abstraction/chapters/Computation.md

 (lambda (var rest...) expr) &\implies #{\lambda var} (lambda rest expr)
 ```

-Essentially, we are saying that any expression of the form `(lambda args expr)`
+Essentially, we are saying that any expression of the given form
 should be a function of the provided arguments bearing the provided expression.

 Additionally, we provide a default case for our S-Expressions.
 Should no other